Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 This setting is only effective if the archiver setting in your EH home settings is on "manual select"; otherwise this setting in the code will be overridden by your "auto select original/resample" archiver setting in your EH home settings.

-The default value is `'Download Original Archive'` and there are a number of values you can use:
+The default value is `'Original Archive'` and there are a number of values you can use:

-- `'Download Original Archive'`
+- `'Original Archive'`
-- `'Download Resample Archive',`
+- `'Resample Archive'`
 - `'H@H 780x'`
 - `'H@H 980x'`
 - `'H@H 1280x'`